AWegnerGitHub/awegnergithub.github.io-content/2019_03_13_home_network_upgrade.md

 ### Security Gateway

-The [security gateway][uf-sg] is the router the handles the network.
+The [security gateway][uf-sg] is the router that handles the network.
 It's much smaller than previous routers I've had.
 The purpose of this product is to provide routing, not be the device everything in the network plugs into.
 That's the switches.